tailwindlabs/tailwindcss.com/source/docs/upgrading-to-v1.blade.md

 We will not change any of this configuration outside of a major version bump, so you are totally safe to depend on inheriting the default values.

-The way your configuration is merged with the defaults is designed to be very intuitive and mostly just work, but for the curious:
+The way your configuration is merged with the defaults is designed to be intuitive and mostly just work, but for the curious:

 - `prefix` is replaced
 - `separator` is replaced